RealtyOffer/realty-offer-frontend/src/pages/landing.md

-        The bidding works both ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs for you to purchase a home.
+        The bidding works both ways: Agents simply discount their commission in order to sell your home, or offer part of their commission towards your closing costs for you to purchase a home.
       image: /img/shutterstock_image3_landingpage.jpg
     - body: >-